 Loomis Marketing was officially formed in 2012, but it really dates back about 30 years when Dave Loomis began gaining valuable experience in the marketing world.
-It started with a bang and big brands at Leo Burnett Advertising and evolved into a specialization in B2B marketing.
-From research, strategy, branding, digital and implementation, Loomis Marketing has a constellation of tested partners representing the best in the business worldwide.
-From voice-of-customer (VOC) to innovation playbooks, we have a "teach a man to fish" approach.
-Consider us consultants and coaches, not long-term house guests.
+It started with a bang and big brands at Leo Burnett Advertising and evolved into B2B, services and even personal marketing.
+From research, strategy and branding to digital and design, Loomis Marketing has a constellation of tested partners representing the best in the business worldwide.
+From voice-of-customer (VOC) training to product management playbooks and personal mission statements, our style is about collaboration and coaching.

-B2B Marketing is different.
+B2B and services marketing is different.
 Multiple steps in the value chain, multiple distribution channels, multiple buyers, multiple consideration factors.
 Typical market research doesn't work.
-What you need to understand are the "jobs to be done" your customers must accomplish...and help them do those better.
+What you must understand are the "jobs to be done" your customers need to accomplish...and help them do those better.

-From 2012-2014, Dave was Senior VP of Advanced Industrial Marketing (AIM), where he trained over 500 engineers, marketers and sales professionals in voice-of-customer and product-launch techniques.
-During this time, he traveled throughout the US, Europe, Asia and Australia helping companies such as Air Products, Cabot Corporation, Chemtura, GE, Ideal Industries, ITW, Lincoln Industries, Lubrizol, Marmon Group, Saint-Gobain and Timken.
+From 2012-2014, Dave was Senior VP at Advanced Innovation & Marketing (AIM), where he trained over 500 engineers, marketers and sales professionals in voice-of-customer and product-launch techniques.
+During this time, he traveled throughout the US, Europe, Asia and Australia helping companies such as Air Products, Cabot Corporation, Chemtura, GE, Ideal Industries, ITW, Lincoln Industries, Lubrizol, Marmon Group and Saint-Gobain

 For 15 years, Dave worked as an internal consultant at the holding company office of NACCO Industries, a $3.5 billion public diversified corporation with subsidiaries in industrial equipment, coal mining and housewares.
 While at NACCO, he focused much of his time on the Hyster-Yale lift truck business, helping craft dozens of strategies for products, industries, channels, key accounts and countries.
 He also led a global team for the redevelopment of the Hyster and Yale websites, updating brand identities, improving user journeys and automating lead generation.
 He performed similar duties for the Hamilton Beach kitchen appliance subsidiary, creating new brand, product and competitor strategies, which helped gain share at Wal-Mart, Target and other retailers.
 For NACCO’s North American Coal subsidiary, Dave developed and promoted a vision for clean coal technologies to power plant customers and U.S. Senate offices, helping spur new mine development projects.
 At the corporate level, Dave wrote NACCO’s annual report, assisted in due diligence for potential acquisitions and assisted in integration planning and execution following acquisitions.